 Days 7-9 Hilltribe trek (3B,3L,3D)

 From Chiang Mai, we start a 3-day/3-night hilltribe trek where we visit various hilltribe minority groups, each with their own language, clothing and religion.
 Enroute we stop for a local market tour for last minute supplies and your CEO will explain fruits and quirky market food.
-Over the 3 days we will get the chance to ride an elephant (approx 45mins) and test our rafting skills while bamboo rafting*.
+Over the 3 days we will test our rafting skills while bamboo rafting*.
 We walk approximately 4-5 hours each day along sloping hills and valleys.
 We leave our big packs in storage and take an overnight bag.
 Each person is required to be able to carry their own pack as our porters will be carrying food and water supplies.
 Accommodation is group share, where you will be sleeping on the floor of the village huts.
 Toilet and washing facilities are very basic in most of the villages so be prepared to rough it for a few days.
 During the trek simple food is provided for breakfast, lunch and dinner.
 It can be cold during the evenings (especially from December to February) so make sure you have some warm clothes with you.
 It is possible to rent trekking gear in Chiang Mai before the trek in case you have forgotten to pack something vital.
 Please note that trekking times are highly dependent on each groups level of fitness.
 The path that we follow may be changed to suit the groups fitness level or the weather during rainy season. *During the rainy season we may not be able to Bamboo raft because of high and dangerous water levels.

 Day 10-11 Chiang Mai/Overnight train (2B)